dushyg/findFalcone/README.md

 Every vehicle can cover a maximum distance.
 So it cant be used for a planet that is at a distance greater than the max it can travel.

-Once a planet is selected it cant be searched with another vehicle.
+Once a planet is selected it is removed from list of available planets.

 Once a vehicle is selected its available count is reduced by one in Vehicle Inventory.